27 August 2018

 If that sounds difficult, you’d be right.
 There are a million things to do when launching a rocket, from the pioneering technology itself to the months of planning and flight simulations, to the 25,000 channels of data requiring analysis after each test flight.
 But the result was worth it.

-Beck’s vision has attracted 150 staff from around the world, and a group of investors including Bessemer, Lockheed Martin and Khosla Ventures - creating a billion-dollar business.
+Beck’s vision has attracted 270 staff (and counting) from around the world, and a group of investors including Bessemer Ventures, DCVC (Data Collective), Lockheed Martin and Khosla Ventures - creating a billion-dollar business.
 He also played an instrumental role in establishing international treaties and legislation with relevant New Zealand and American agencies, allowing a local space industry to grow.

-With a major test launch under its belt, it’s clear Rocket Lab has disrupted the aerospace industry.
+With major test launches under its belt, it’s clear Rocket Lab has disrupted the aerospace industry.
 As Beck says, “space is now open for business”.